bm8241/contrail/doc/Solution-Multi-Site/5-Deployment-VPN.md

 # 5 Deployment VPN

-* This deployment is for service provider to expose (L3) or extend (L2) virtual network to customer who is connected by VPN.
+* This deployment is for service provider to expose virtual network to customer who is connected by L3VPN.
 * Multi-tenancy is supported.
 Address overlapping is supported for customers.
 Virtual network for different customer is isolated.

 * This is a virtual environemnt with vQFX (19.4R1.10) as leaf and spine, and vMX (19.4R1.10) as gateway.